50 Simple Ways to Save More Money

 Browse resale apps

 Poshmark, the popular U.S.-based shopping platform backed by celeb stylist Rachel Zoe, is now available in Canada.
-There are over 100 million items to choose from, and you can buy and sell both new and gently used clothing, bags, jewellery and accessories, from basic loungewear to designer labels.
+There are over 100-million items to choose from, and you can buy and sell both new and gently used clothing, bags, jewellery and accessories, from basic loungewear to designer labels.
 When you make a sale, the company provides you with a Canada Post prepaid, preaddressed label ready for shipping.

-Drug Store Deals
+Make the Most of Drug Store Deals

 They have the same active ingredients as brand-name medications but are substantially less expensive.
 You can look for the generic name for your medication online and ask the pharmacist if they stock it.